- Our Youth Beginning Program

 The Introductory Pee Wee Program is offered as the first step for students between the ages of four and six.

 From this point forward, stripes are awarded for knowledge of basic Karate terminology.
-Once a student has earned all six black stripes for their white belt, they are eligible to test for their yellow belt by performing our first Basic Form (organized sets of movements).
+Once a student has earned all six black stripes for their white belt, they are eligible to test for their yellow belt by performing various karate techniques and our first Form (organized sets of movements).
+These yellow belt exams are held in front of their fellow students.
+They are held when students become eligible and are less stressful than our formal belt exams that are held quarterly in front of a black belt judging panel.
+These exams serve as a stepping stone to the more formal belt exams that are required for orange belts and above.
 When a student receives their yellow belt, they move into the Beginning Pee Wee Program.

-However, the student advances at their pace.
-Students may spend several months in each program before they are ready to move on.
+Students advance at their own pace.
+They may spend several months in each program before they are ready to move on.
 Remember:

 “This is not a race.”